CaskAle/iot-workshop/README.md

 • You must have a Raspberry Pi and a Sense HAT.

 • You should have an SSH terminal program for connecting to the Raspberry Pi.
 If you are using a MacOS or Linux system, you are ready.
-If you are using a Windows system, install the PuTTY application, which is available from the IBM Standard Software installer.
+If you are using a Windows system, install the PuTTY application, which is available at http://www.putty.org Software installer.

 Full Instructions are found in the file:
 ![STSA-Workshop1-RaspberryPi-and-IOT.pdf](./STSA-Workshop1-RaspberryPi-and-IOT.pdf)